Effectiveness and detection of denial of service attacks in Tor: Effectiveness of the attack

 This is derived as follows. $C$ is controlled if the client chooses a compromised guard node (probability $j/3$) and a compromised exit node (probability~$e^*$). $C$ is compromised and uncontrolled if either the client chooses a compromised guard node and an uncompromised exit node (probability $(j/3)(1-e^*)$), an uncompromised guard node and a compromised exit node (probability $(1-j/3)(e^*)$), or uncompromised guard and exit nodes and a compromised middle node (probability $(1-j/3)(1-e^*)m$).

 Taking into account the probability of having $j$ attackers in the client's guard-node list,

 Figure~\ref{fig:ecp-ge} shows the contour plot of the eventual control probability for the naive denial-of-service attacker ($(\permitprob,\killprob) = (1.0, 1.0)$) and the passive attacker ($(\permitprob,\killprob) = (1.0, 0.0)$) in terms of $g$ and $e$, with the other parameters fixed as described above.
-As expected, the naive attacker controls significantly more circuits, consistently about twice as many, regardless of $g$ and $e$.
+As expected, the naive attacker controls significantly more circuits than the passive attacker, consistently about $2.5$ times as many, regardless of $g$ and $e$.
 Perhaps something that is not so obvious without this analysis is that for high compromise ratios, the attacker gets more bang for her buck by compromising additional exit bandwidth rather than guard bandwidth.

-We can also consider varying $\killprob$ and $\permitprob$ while keeping $g$ and $e$ constant.
+We can also vary $\killprob$ and $\permitprob$ while keeping $g$ and $e$ constant.
 Figure~\ref{fig:ecp-pq} shows the contour plot of the eventual control probability for a low-resource attacker ($g=e=.01$) and a high-resource attacker $(g=e=.10$).

 We see that the low-resource attacker with $(\permitprob, \killprob) = (1.0, 1.0)$ eventually controls about $.007\%$ of circuits, whereas the comparable high-resource attacker eventually controls about $.9\%$ of circuits.
-Increasing compromised guard and exit bandwidth by a factor of~$10$ increases the number of eventually-controlled circuits by a factor of more than~$100$.
+Increasing compromised guard and exit bandwidth by a factor of~$10$ increases the number of eventually-controlled circuits by a factor of more than~$100$.\footnote{Because of the bandwidth capping employed by Tor during relay selection, such an increase would probably have to be obtained by running more relays.}